-Python π (3.14) beta 1 is out, which means the features are locked in.
-The big feature this time around are template strings, lots more color (including syntax highlighting in the REPL!), remote debugging, deferred evaluation of annotations, and the usual error message and performance improvements.
+Python π (3.14) beta 3 is out, which means the features are locked in (normally beta 1, but two additions were made exceptionally in beta 3!).
+The big feature this time around is template strings.
+There’s also lots more color (including syntax highlighting in the REPL!), remote debugging, deferred evaluation of annotations, and the usual error message and performance improvements.
+Subintepreters are now accessible without the C-API (finally!), and free-threaded Python is no longer experimental.

 Template strings